CHRISTIAN MARRIAGE COUNSELLING

 Often, there is another step.
 It is forgiving yourself for allowing this.
 That is another story.

-Psychotherapy is by Zoom, phone or Skype - on-line only.
+Psychotherapy is by Zoom, phone or Facetime only.

 Sessions are available across Canada and the USA or wherever they can be arranged.